22 Jul 2021

 Have a Hoppy Hour

-Fall and breweries go hand in hand, and while Octoberfest festivities have been postponed until 2021, why not sample a few of our local breweries on your own.
+Fall and breweries go hand in hand, why not sample a few of our local breweries on your own.
 Here are a few of our favorites...

 Vail Brewing Company’s beers are crafted with altitude and brewed for adventure.
 It’s a casual spot and a little off the beaten path in Eagle/Vail, but they have a Vail Village Tap Room for tasting.